MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 ### Sample native Android application code

-_Note: see [Support by framework](##Support-by-framework) for details of which frameworks support application variables in App Center Test._
+_Note: see the *Support by framework* section for details of which frameworks support application variables in App Center Test._

 Since Android does not support environment variables, App Center Test sets `InstrumentationRegistry` values instead.
 The following code snippet shows how to access the `InstrumentationRegistry` values.